rocket-pool/RPIPs/assets/rpip-xx/rewards-calculation-spec.md

 ```
 Return `result`.

-Now, define `totalConsensusBonus`, which will serve to store the cumulative total of reward bonuses, and use `getMinipoolBonus` to get each minipool's individual bonus.
+Now, define `totalConsensusBonus`, which will serve to store the cumulative total of reward bonuses, and use `getMinipoolBonus` to calculate each minipool's individual bonus.
 ```go
 totalConsensusBonus := 0
 ```